interactivedatacomics/interactivedatacomics.github.io/documentation.md

 ## Highlight

 The highlight operation can highlight content (e.g., panels or elements) upon a `trigger`; `click` or `mouseover` of a specified `element`.
-The highlight operations then highlights all elements with the same ID as the `element`.
+The highlight operations then highlights either:
+* all elements with the same ID as the `element` if `what` has not been informed
+* or all element with the ID informed in the `what` field

 Highlighting can be used as a visual reference when the authors wants the audience to look back/forward at a certain panel or show that an element is the same across panel.
 For providing clear affordances, it can also be used as a visual feedback or feedforward for interactive elements, e.g., indicating clickable elements or change an element's visual status after being clicked.